 Foods usually do not cause heartburn, but they can aggravate your condition and cause symptoms.
-Certain foods can cause symptoms by relaxing the lower esophageal sphincter, which allows digestive juices to splash up into the esophagus, thus irritating the esophagus.
+Certain foods can cause symptoms by relaxing the lower esophageal sphincter (LES), which allows digestive juices to splash up into the esophagus, causing irritation of the esophagus.

 The foods that most commonly cause symptoms of heartburn include:

 If you are overweight, losing weight can reduce pressure on the LES, which can help relieve symptoms.